Color Tips

-Before discussing how to wear a color-block sweater with jeans, let’s define color blocking.
+Before we dive into how to style a color-block sweater with jeans, let’s talk about what color-blocking actually is.

 What is a Color Block Sweater

-This modern color block sweater is a classic long-tunic style that is slightly oversized and relaxed.
-If you are petite, I suggest you size down so your frame doesn’t look overwhelmed.
+This modern colorblock sweater is a classic tunic style that is long, slightly oversized and relaxed.
+I suggest you size down so your frame doesn’t look overwhelmed.

-This sweater style looks best with ankle-length slim jeans, skinny jeans, or straight-leg jeans.
+This “WOW” and wearable sweater looks best with ankle-length slim jeans, skinny jeans, or straight-leg jeans.
 Wide-leg jeans and a relaxed sweater would make you look sloppy and wide.

 What do you think of the camel, taupe, and hot pink mix?
-It’s unusual, for sure, which makes the whole look very creative and fashion-forward.
-Notice I’ve kept the sneakers neutral so the top gets all the attention.
+It’s unusual, for sure, which makes the outfit look creative looking.
+Notice I’ve kept the sneakers neutral, so the sweater gets all the attention.

 Here’s a great example of a toned-down colorblock look.
 Teal is trending this Fall, and this sweater plays with the color subtly but effectively.